-The good thing is that we can engineer RESTful APIs that support events with a webhook infrastructure.
-But it requires some heavy lifting.
+The good thing: we can engineer RESTful APIs that support events with a webhook infrastructure.
+The bad thing: it requires some heavy lifting.
 The webhook infrastructure needs to be developer-friendly, easy to use, reliable, secure and highly available.

 Webhooks are a collection of best practices for supporting events in a RESTful architecture.